jesuismarie/Libft/README.md

 - compile `libft`
 - link you binary with `-L /libft -lft`

-## Contributing
-If you would like to contribute to the Libft library, please follow these steps:

-Fork the repository.

-Create a new branch for your changes.

-Make your changes and commit them.

-Push your changes to your fork.

-Create a pull request.

 ## License
 The Libft library is released under the MIT license.
 See the [LICENSE](https://github.com/jesuismarie/Libft/blob/main/MIT%20License) file for more information.